theindresh/Netflix_clone/README.md

 hello all
-My name is indresh bharati and i am create netflix clone so ready to watch my repo to all
+My name is indresh Bharati and i am creating netflix clone so ready to watch my repo to all